-- Article 17 (1) The stated capital of the JLSC is the amount of capital contributed by the national government at the time of its incorporation. - (2) The JLSC may increase its stated capital, if necessary, with the approval of the Minister of Justice. - (3) The national government and local governments (hereinafter collectively referred to as "the government") may contribute capital to the JLSC if it increases its stated capital pursuant to the preceding paragraph. - (4) When contributing capital to the JLSC pursuant to the preceding paragraph, the government may designate the purpose for which its contribution is made
+- Article 17 (1) The stated capital of the JLSC is the amount of capital contributed by the national government at the time of its incorporation. - (2) The JLSC may increase its stated capital with the approval of the Minister of Justice, if necessary. - (3) The national government and local governments (referred to below as "the national government and local governments") may contribute capital to the JLSC if it increases its stated capital pursuant to the preceding paragraph. - (4) When contributing capital to the JLSC pursuant to the preceding paragraph, the national government and local governments may designate the purpose for which its contribution is made as land or a building or other fixture to land

+(referred to below as "land, etc.").

-- as land or a building or other fixture to land (hereinafter collectively referred to as "land or fixture"). - (5) The value of the land or fixture designated as the purpose of a capital contribution pursuant to the preceding paragraph is the value at which it has been appraised by the members of the evaluation committee based on the market value as of the date of the capital contribution. - (6) Cabinet Order prescribes the necessary particulars regarding the members of the evaluation committee and appraisal as referred to in the preceding paragraph. - (7) It is not permissible for a person other than the government to contribute capital to the JLSC.
+- (5) The value of the land, etc. designated as the purpose of a capital contribution pursuant to the preceding paragraph is the value at which it has been appraised by the members of the Evaluation Committee based on the market value on the date of the capital contribution. - (6) Evaluation Committee The Evaluation Committee members referred to in the preceding paragraph and other necessary matters concerning evaluation are specified by Cabinet Order. - (7) A person other than the national government and local governments may not contribute capital to the JLSC.